+Generally, curtain tiebacks look best when placed one-third of the way from the top or bottom of the curtain.
 Tiebacks are both functional and decorative elements of a window treatment.
-They are fabric bands that hold the drapes or curtains back from the window.
-Releasing one end of the tieback allows the curtain to be closed.
-The height at which they are attached to the wall is dependent on the style of the window treatment, the size and shape of the window, and functionality required.
-A few guidelines will assist in determining the correct placement for tiebacks.
+These fabric bands or metal hooks hold the drapes or curtains back from the window.
+Releasing one end of the tieback allows the curtain to close.
+The height at which they are attached to the wall depends on the style of the window treatment, the size and shape of the window, and the functionality required.
+A few guidelines will help you determine the correct placement for tiebacks.